 1. Policy Statement

-The Board provides an environment where staff members are supported in achieving the performance expectations of their position in order to contribute to the achievement and well-being of students and staff members.
-Regular and cyclical performance appraisals as required by legislation and Board processes support this commitment while ensuring a high level of service delivery, accountability and confidence in public education.
+The Board provides an environment where staff members are supported in achieving their position's performance expectations and job requirements to contribute to the achievement and well-being of students and staff members.
+Regular and cyclical performance appraisals as required by legislation and Board processes support this commitment while ensuring an elevated level of service delivery, employee leadership and skill development, accountability, and confidence in public education.

 2. Application

-The formal performance appraisal process is one part of an ongoing reflective process between a staff member and supervisor to assess skill development, support continuous high-quality performance, complement ongoing individual performance, engage in learning and training dialogues, and act as a catalyst for professional growth.
-Performance appraisals are a key factor in supporting the Board’s planning processes, including but not limited to the Multi-Year Plan and the Board Improvement Plan for Student Achievement and Well-Being, as well as its Mission, Vision and Values.
+The formal performance appraisal process is one part of an ongoing reflective process between a staff member and supervisor to assess skill development, support continuous high-quality performance, complement ongoing individual performance, engage in conversations about growth, and act as a catalyst for annual growth or learning plan.
+Performance appraisals are a key factor in supporting the Board’s planning processes, including but not limited to the Multi-Year Strategic Plan and the District’s Action Plan (DAP), as well as its Mission, Vision and Values.

-Performance appraisals processes are cyclical and conducted and documented in accordance with applicable Board processes and/or legislation.
+The performance appraisal process provides a means for discussing, planning, and reviewing the performance of each employee.
+Each process is cyclical, conducted, and documented in accordance with applicable Board processes and/or legislation.
 They provide an opportunity for feedback and discussion about:

 3. Responsibilities